Nuno-Jesus/Make-A-Make/README.md

 ## <a name="index-4">Questions</a>
 ## <a name="index-4">General tips</a>
 - Group up common stuff: variables with variables, rules with rules.
-Mixing it up might turn your makefile confusing.
+Mixing it up might turn your Makefile confusing.
-- Comment your makefile and delimit different sections.
+- Comment your Makefile and delimit different sections.
 If your Makefile is out of this world, you should comment it.
 Its good for you and the others.
 - Want to silent commands, but not all of them?
 Write a '@' before each command to silent it.
 - You can append strings to variables by using the '+=' operator
 - As I said before, Makefiles have a wide use case range.
 You can create rules to avoid writing repeating and large commands, like valgrind.